• What is Copywriting?

 • About Us

-Copywriting Q&A: Why You Need to Separate Copy and Content on Your Site
+Why You Need to Separate Copy and Content on Your Portfolio Site

 why you should separate copy and content on your portfolio site

-Today’s post wasn’t inspired by a question but, rather, but some random website hopping I did a few weeks back.
+A few weeks back, I was randomly website hopping.
 I found myself on a copywriter’s portfolio website.
 She had decided to embrace a niche and had deemed herself “The [her niche] Copywriter”—I won’t give you her real info to avoid calling her out.
 For now, let’s just say she called herself “The Cosmetics Copywriter.”

 This is a fine, but I was curious to see what copy pieces she had in her book to support this expertise.
 (I always like to see good copy so I do a lot of poking around on portfolio sites.)